Dialectical Reconciliation via Structured Argumentative Dialogues: Introduction

-We conducted a study involving a simulated scenario where a human user is presented with the task of troubleshooting an AI home assistant robot named "Roomie" that appears to be disconnected from the internet.
-In this scenario, the user is given a set of prompts to help them diagnose the problem, such as checking the associated mobile app, confirming Roomie's connection to the charging base, verifying Roomie's connection to the internet via a wired connector, and noting a flashing light next to the LAN port.
+To illustrate the potential of our approach, consider a scenario where a human user, Alice, is tasked with troubleshooting an AI home assistant robot, named ``Roomie'', that appears to be disconnected from the internet.
+Alice is provided with a set of prompts to help diagnose the problem, such as checking the associated mobile app and verifying Roomie's connection to the internet via a wired connector.

-However, the situation is not as straightforward as it seems, and the user is faced with several complications that hinder their ability to resolve the issue.
-These include an outdated mobile app, an expired license for the wired connection, and a low battery indicated by the flashing light.
-These obstacles create a realistic scenario for the user to navigate, as they must interact with Roomie to understand the underlying issues in order to get it up and running again.

-Overall, this study provides a valuable opportunity to explore how humans interact with AI systems in real-world situations, and how they approach troubleshooting and problem-solving when faced with unexpected obstacles.
-From a technical standpoint, this narrative allowed us to approximate a human model, facilitating the use of a single-shot model reconciliation-based method as a baseline.

-\textbf{Study Design:} Participants were introduced to the problem through a narrative dialogue that explained the scenario's premise and known information.
-After posing the initial query ``Why are you disconnected?'', participants were divided into two groups: \squishlist \item \textbf{Single-Shot (SSR)}: Group 1 received a single-shot model reconciliation explanation, where the human model was assumed to include the information provided during the scenario's introduction.
-The explanations were computed using a state-of-the-art solver~\cite{vas21}.\footnote{We used the implementations provided by the authors.}

-\item \textbf{DR-HAI}: Group 2 interacted with DR-HAI's explanations, choosing from four unique questions (counterarguments to Roomie's responses) in a game-like format.
-They could continue asking questions or decide to end the interaction.